Can You Make Watercolor Paints From Pigments?

 Final thoughts

 Natural watercolor paints with mica powders and other organic ingredients are an excellent alternative to pre-packed paints.
-Making them is a genuinely satisfying DIY project, and the best thing about it is that you don't need to be an expert or use expensive ingredients and utensils to do it!
+Making them is a genuinely satisfying DIY project, and the best thing is that you don't need to be an expert or use expensive ingredients or utensils!

 We hope this article inspires you to create your own palette of natural watercolor paints from mineral pigments.
 Don't hesitate to give it a try and let us know how you liked it in the comments below or on social media!
-Just use our hashtag #meyspringpigments for us to see the paints you create with our micas and this watercolor recipe.
+Just use our hashtag #meyspringpigments so we can see the paints you create with our micas and this watercolor recipe.

-If you are wondering about other ways to use micas in your creative projects, check this article and learn how to create beautiful special effects in simple Resin Coasters.
-Also, make sure to check our blogs for more DIY tutorials and ideas that are easy and super fun to make.
+If you are wondering about other ways to use micas in your creative projects, make sure to check our blogs for more DIY tutorials and ideas that are easy and super fun to make.

 3 comments